 Instructions

-- Place each sweet potato on a cutting board and line two chopsticks up along either side.
-Carefully slice the potato into ⅛-inch slices, cutting almost all the way down to the bottom but not all the way through.
-The chopsticks will help prevent you from cutting all the way through the potato.
+- Wash and dry the potatoes well.
+Place each sweet potato on a cutting board and line two chopsticks or wood skewers up along either side of the potato.
+Using a sharp knife, carefully slice the potato into ⅛-inch-thick slices, cutting almost all the way down to the bottom but not all the way through.
+The chopsticks act like bumpers and will help prevent you from cutting all the way through to the bottom of the potato.

-- Rub the potatoes with the oil, coating the entire potato and getting down between some of the slices.
-Season the potatoes with salt and pepper.
-Place the potatoes on a baking sheet and bake in the oven for 40 minutes.
+- Brush the potatoes with the oil, coating the entire potato and getting down between some of the slices.
+Season the potatoes with salt.
+Place the potatoes on a baking sheet and bake in the oven for 40 minutes until tender.

 Selena says